bartohz/16encoder/README.md

-# 16encoder
-Handwired 4x4 Macropad with an Encoder - Vial Supported
+# 16encoder - A handwired 4x4 Macropad with an Encoder and Vial Support